Table of Contents

 How does DE&I data factor into meaningful decision-making?

 Environmental, Social, and Governance (ESG) non-financial factors are increasingly being viewed as growth and risk management opportunities by asset management firms, shareholders, and new young investors (not to mention future recruits).
-Organizations are under pressure to react to diversity, equity and inclusion (DEI) expectations.
+As a result, organizations are under pressure to react to diversity, equity and inclusion (DE&I) expectations.
 While there’s no universal consensus on what number of underrepresented minorities constitute diversity, scrutiny is intensifying, nonetheless.
 And for good reason.

 Research summarized in a Harvard Business Review article indicates that companies ranked in the top quartile for diversity in management had a higher probability of generating financial returns above their industry mean, and diverse teams enhanced objectivity, decision making, and innovation.
 Board diversity was also the second-highest engagement priority in 2020 and a top-four proxy voting theme according to Harvard’s Law School Forum on Corporate Governance. – Rockefeller Capital Management article: “Diversity, Equity & Inclusion (DEI) Shareholder Engagement Campaign”